-As summer turns to fall, it may be a good time for a skin care reboot.
-For most, fall means corn mazes, pumpkin patches and football games, but for those suffering from eczema, the sun, wind, and a few unhealthy snacks can act as triggers for eczema flares.
-People with eczema already have a hard time retaining moisture in their skin, so it's even more important in drier weather to maintain a good skin care routine that includes lots of bathing and moisturizing.
+As summer turns to fall, it may be a good time for a skincare reboot.
+For most, fall means corn mazes, pumpkin patches, and football games.
+For those suffering from eczema, the sun, wind, and a few unhealthy snacks can act as triggers for eczema flares.
+People with eczema already have a hard time retaining moisture in their skin.
+So it's even more important in drier weather to maintain a good skincare routine.
+That includes lots of bathing and moisturizing.
 Below are 7 tips to help you relieve your dry skin and focus on enjoying all this season has to offer.

 7 Tips to Relieve Dry Skin This Fall:

 - Bathe daily to remove bacteria and dead skin cells.
 It’s also a wonderful way to relax and really soak in some moisture.
 If your child has eczema, a bath is a perfect opportunity to bond while you read them a book or talk about their day.
 Bonus Tip: Try one of our 5 baths for eczema for additional relief.

 - Apply an emollient moisturizer, such as Vaniply Ointment for Eczema immediately to damp skin after bathing and gently toweling off.
 When applied to damp skin, emollients seal in the moisture and provide an artificial barrier that can prevent water loss and keep out other allergens and irritants.

 - Try not to let skin air dry as this can increase dryness in the skin.
 If your baby or child has eczema on their face, a gentle cleansing after eating or drinking and applying an emollient right after can help prevent chapped skin around the lips and on cheeks.